rpavlenko/CodersCamp2021-Project5-JobApp/README.md

 ### Apply Page

 This page gives possibility to apply for a job on form submit.
-&nbsp;
 ![](./src/assets/readme/apply.png 'Apply page')

 ### 404 Error Page